Octonion algebra

-Zorn’s German language description of this Cayley–Dickson construction contributed to the persistent use of this eponym describing the construction of composition algebras.
+Zorn's German language description of this Cayley–Dickson construction contributed to the persistent use of this eponym describing the construction of composition algebras.

-N. Furey has proposed that octonion algebras can be utilized in an attempt to reconcile components of the standard model.
+Cohl Furey has proposed that octonion algebras can be utilized in an attempt to reconcile components of the Standard Model.

+Note that octonion algebras are specifically unital composition algebras.
+However, non-unital 8 dimensional composition algebras also exist, such as Okubo algebras.

 Classification

 It is a theorem of Adolf Hurwitz that the F-isomorphism classes of the norm form are in one-to-one correspondence with the isomorphism classes of octonion F-algebras.
 Moreover, the possible norm forms are exactly the Pfister 3-forms over F.

 Since any two octonion F-algebras become isomorphic over the algebraic closure of F, one can apply the ideas of non-abelian Galois cohomology.
 In particular, by using the fact that the automorphism group of the split octonions is the split algebraic group G2, one sees the correspondence of isomorphism classes of octonion F-algebras with isomorphism classes of G2-torsors over F. These isomorphism classes form the non-abelian Galois cohomology set $H^1(F, G_2)$.